 Jump to section

-All of those things can contribute to the company’s success — and to your own personal success.
+All of these things can contribute to the company’s success — and to your own personal success as a leader.

 7 common types of communication in the workplace

 Not all work communication is made equal.
 We’ve all had the experience of sitting through a boring, lengthy meeting with the thought, “This should have been an email.”